Konain-Raza/Konain-Raza/README.md

 </div>

-# ✍️ Random Dev Quote
+# ✍️ Fuel Your Coding Journey with Wisdom

 <div align="center">